L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 George V also protested to the Prime Minister about how the Irish people were being treated.
 As the men of the Rangers in India received more letters and newspapers from home they began to realise that their own families were in danger from the Black and Tans in Ireland.
 These soldiers were out in a foreign country helping the British Government suppress those who wanted independence for India.
 None of the Irish regiments in the British Army were stationed in Ireland for obvious reasons.

 On the morning of June 28th 1920, four men presented themselves at the guardroom and refused to continue serving as British soldiers as long as their own country was being terrorised by the Black and Tans.
-As they arrived, a guard on duty dropped his weapon and joined them.

 These were Joseph Hawes, Patrick Sweeney, Stephen Lally and Patrick Gogarty.
 About an hour later the remainder of the soldiers in the barracks were on parade.
 They had heard about the four in the guardroom.